Overview of OpenRail’s Technical Infrastructure #

 Other Services #

-For the functioning of the organisation, teams may use other tools that suit their needs.
+For the functioning of the organization, teams may use other tools that suit their needs.
 One example is office tools to share documents and collaborate on them.
 So far, we have been using services provided by single members and didn’t see the need to set up dedicated services.
 While this may change in the future, we currently have other priorities.

 If you believe OpenRail Association shall provide more technical services to make a certain team or project more efficient, please contact the Technical Committee and/or the Technical Infrastructure Manager and explain your use-case.